SpadeQ22/Distributed-CarGame/CarGame.2/README.md

 5. Run the game: python main.py

 ## How to play
+* Enter the session number you want to join.
 * Use left and right arrow keys to control the player's car.
 * Avoid colliding with incoming traffic and drive as far as possible.
 * Chat with other players and exchange messages while playing the game.

 ## Features
 * Multiplayer game connecting players from different locations.
+* Allows private games to play and chat only with your friends.
 * Chat feature allows players to communicate with each other during the game.
 * High score tracking system records the highest score achieved by each player.
 * Internet connection check, enabling automatic reconnection to backup server if the main server is down.